tankh99/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:**: Changing the patient's name does not automatically update the Appointment's patient names.
+**Tip:** Changing the patient's name does not automatically update the Appointment's patient names.
 Run `querya` to update the appointments with new information.
 </box>